invoke-ai/InvokeAI/docs/nodes/NODES.md

 ![groupsnoise](../assets/nodes/groupsnoise.png)

-### Conditioning
+### Text Prompt Conditioning

 Conditioning is necessary for the latent diffusion process, whether empty or not.
 As a result, the Denoising node requires positive and negative conditioning inputs.
 Conditioning is reliant on a CLIP text encoder provided by the Model Loader node.

 ![groupsconditioning](../assets/nodes/groupsconditioning.png)

-### Image Space & VAE
+### Image to Latents & VAE

-The ImageToLatents node doesn't require a noise node input, but requires a VAE input to convert the image from image space into latent space.
-In reverse, the LatentsToImage node requires a VAE input to convert from latent space back into image space.
+The ImageToLatents node takes in a pixel image and a VAE and outputs a latents.
+The LatentsToImage node does the opposite, taking in a latents and a VAE and outpus a pixel image.

 ![groupsimgvae](../assets/nodes/groupsimgvae.png)

 ### Defined & Random Seeds

-It is common to want to use both the same seed (for continuity) and random seeds (for variance).
+It is common to want to use both the same seed (for continuity) and random seeds (for variety).
 To define a seed, simply enter it into the 'Seed' field on a noise node.
 Conversely, the RandomInt node generates a random integer between 'Low' and 'High', and can be used as input to the 'Seed' edge point on a noise node to randomize your seed.

 ![groupsrandseed](../assets/nodes/groupsrandseed.png)

-### Control
+### ControlNet

-Control means to guide the diffusion process to adhere to a defined input or structure.
-Control can be provided as input to non-image *ToLatents nodes from ControlNet nodes.
-ControlNet nodes usually require an image processor which converts an input image for use with ControlNet.
+The ControlNet node outputs a Control, which can be provided as input to non-image *ToLatents nodes.
+Depending on the type of ControlNet desired, ControlNet nodes usually require an image processor node, such as a Canny Processor or Depth Processor, which prepares an input image for use with ControlNet.

 ![groupscontrol](../assets/nodes/groupscontrol.png)

 ### LoRA

-The Lora Loader node lets you load a LoRA (say that ten times fast) and pass it as output to both the Prompt (Compel) and non-image *ToLatents nodes.
-A model's CLIP tokenizer is passed through the LoRA into Prompt (Compel), where it affects conditioning.
-A model's U-Net is also passed through the LoRA into a non-image *ToLatents node, where it affects noise prediction.
+The Lora Loader node lets you load a LoRA and pass it as output.A LoRA provides fine-tunes to the UNet and text encoder weights that augment the base model’s image and text vocabularies.

 ![groupslora](../assets/nodes/groupslora.png)

 ### Scaling

 Use the ImageScale, ScaleLatents, and Upscale nodes to upscale images and/or latent images.
+Upscaling is the process of enlarging an image and adding more detail.
 The chosen method differs across contexts.
 However, be aware that latents are already noisy and compressed at their original resolution; scaling an image could produce more detailed results.

 ![groupsallscale](../assets/nodes/groupsallscale.png)

 ### Iteration + Multiple Images as Input

 Iteration is a common concept in any processing, and means to repeat a process with given input.
 In nodes, you're able to use the Iterate node to iterate through collections usually gathered by the Collect node.
 The Iterate node has many potential uses, from processing a collection of images one after another, to varying seeds across multiple image generations and more.
-This screenshot demonstrates how to collect several images and pass them out one at a time.
+This screenshot demonstrates how to collect several images and use them in an image generation workflow.

 ![groupsiterate](../assets/nodes/groupsiterate.png)